 - Ensuring we deal efficiently with all new patients who join or leave the surgery.

-Our two secretaries ensure that all referrals are typed and forwarded to the relevant hospital/other part of the health care system promptly.
+Our secretary ensures that all referrals are typed and forwarded to the relevant hospital/other part of the health care system promptly.
 They also deal with all private work undertaken by the GPs e.g. insurance claim forms, private medical examinations required for some types of employment.

 Alison Stewart, Practice Business Manager

 Gillian Higgins, Deputy Practice Manager (Mon, Wed, Thurs & Friday)

 The Practice Manager and Deputy Practice Manager are responsible for ensuring the surgery runs safely and efficiently; we offer a friendly and high quality service to our patients and a rewarding and happy working environment for the team.
 Roles include: